McGillX/course-development-guide/docs/source/notes.rst

 :Example: Do not put an image related to a problem in a separate html module if you might just as easily include it in the problem module

-- Since pages can't be scheduled for release, either save the html prepared for release or enclose content in comment tags and remove them when the content is ready for students :code: <!-- -->
+- Since pages can't be scheduled for release, either save the html prepared for release or enclose content in comment tags and remove them when the content is ready for students `` <!-- --> ``

 Future Proofing Course Content
 ===================================